abhishek-kumar-code/Redfish_Public/Specification.md

 * Unauthenticated REST operation results shall not contain [Sensitive Data](#user-content-sensitive-data).
 * External services linked via extref references are not part of this spec, and may have other security requirements.

 * CORS headers are not recommended.
-Vendors may choose to implement them.
+Services may choose to implement them.

 ##### HTTP Redirect